zear/fled/README.md

 Status
 ------
-Basic levels can be created.
-As of now the only major lacking feature is support of level objects.
+Fully functional.
+Complete levels can be created.